 3 Repealed by the Acts Amendment and Repeal (Industrial Relations) Act (No. 2) 1984.

-4 Under the Public Sector Management Act 1994 s.
-112(2), a reference in a written law to the Public Service Board is, unless the contrary intention appears or it is otherwise provided under the Acts Amendment (Public Sector Management) Act 1994, to be construed as if it had been amended to be a reference to the Minister for Public Sector Management (as defined in the Interpretation Act 1984).
-This reference was amended under the Reprints Act 1984 s.
-7(5)(a).
+4 Footnote no longer applicable.

 5 The Mental Health (Consequential Provisions) Act 1996 s.
 38(2) reads as follows:

 “

 (2) The person who immediately before the commencement of this provision held office as the Director, Psychiatric Services under the section amended by subsection (1) is to be taken after the commencement to hold the office of Chief Psychiatrist under that section.